AppleGreen Cottage

 How to make a diy felt board - in an instant!

 A felt board is a board covered in felt - it allows you to place felt pieces on the board and the good thing is, they will stick without any adhesive.
-This opens a lot of room to creativity.
+This opens a lot of room for creativity.

 While creating a felt board with the frame might be the usual thought when one mentions a felt board, this is not what I was after - because of the lack of space.
 The solution: to create a small base, simply use a piece of thick, sturdy felt you find in some craft stores.
 Cut it to the size you need - and done.

 Here are step-by-step instructions for making your own felt board.
 You'll need a larger piece for the background to act as a felt board.
-Read more about the type of felt you need for a diy felt board, in the tutorial about making felt letters.
+Read more about the type of felt you need for a DIY felt board, in the tutorial about making felt letters.

 I cut it to a size that fits a small closet door.